Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 The bootstrap Container :

-- applying files and additional jar from the bootstrap image to the default configuration
+- Adding files and additional jar from the bootstrap image to the default configuration
-- applying the user's configmap custom configuration (if any) on top of the default configuration
+- Applying a configmap on top of the default configuration
-- modifying the configuration to be suitable to run with CassKop:
+- Modifying the configuration to be suitable to run with CassKop:
-  - update cluster name
+  * Updating the cluster name
-  - applying seedlist
+  * Setting the seedlist
-  - add cassandra exporter and jolokia agent
+  * Adding a Cassandra exporter and Jolokia agent
-  - ..
+  * ..

 We provide the bootstrap image, but you can change it using `Spec.bootstrapImage` but you need to comply with the required actions, see [Bootstrap](https://github.com/Orange-OpenSource/casskop/tree/master/docker/bootstrap).